scala-tessella/ring-seq/README.md

 ### Scaladoc

-The Scaladoc API documentation for 2.13 (valid for Scala 3.1 too) can be browsed and searched [here](https://scala-tessella.github.io/ring-seq/api/io/github/scala_tessella/ring_seq/RingSeq$.html).
+The Scaladoc API documentation for Scala 3 (valid for Scala 2.13 as well) can be browsed and searched [here](https://scala-tessella.github.io/ring-seq/api/io/github/scala_tessella/ring_seq/RingSeq$.html).

 ### Website